Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

 Summary of GPR cost, applications, acquisition, and interpretation section

 Ground penetrating radar or GPR is likely the most popular geophysical instrument on the market.
 Those who locate underground cables and pipes drive its popularity.
-As long as there is not a significant amount of clay, water, or other electrically conductive materials, GPR provides a great method for locating public utilities and private facilities.
+As long as there is not a significant amount of clay, water, or other electrically conductive materials, GPR provides a great method for locating private cables, pipes and facilities (sometimes mistakenly called a utility).
 Used with a commercial line locator (e.g., Dynatel, Pipe Horn, SubSurface Instruments, RadioDetection) one can be fairly confident of locating most underground cables and pipes.
 By adding a Geometrics magnetometer with one of Geonics’ EM31’s or EM61’s, one has tapped into most of the technology available today for locating underground cables and pipes.

 In addition, this section demonstrates that GPR has far greater importance than locating cables and pipes.
+This is never more true, after the introduction of Sensors & Software’s pulseEKKO Ultra Receiver.
+It is often capable of reaching depths twice as deep as its predecessors.
 GPR is a valuable tool for imaging concrete along with characterizing geology, identifying environmental issues, assisting archaeologists, and locating buried metal like drums, underground storage tanks, and weapons.
 The geophysical instrument has many purposes.
 In fact, farmers use GPR, golf courses benefit from GPR, and ski resorts use GPR to measure snow and ice thickness.

 Summary on how to find underground storage tanks using geophysics section